srishti788/Canva-designs/README.md

-I created some vidoes for the Advertisement of company that I worked as Inten that I have posted here
+I created some vidoes using Canva for the Advertisement of company where I worked as Intern that I have posted here